When you cross the finish line of your Iron-distance Swim, you will have swum faster than you have in previous attempts.

 Crafted by myself, Ray Boardman PGDipSportsMed, PGDipRehab, PGCertSc (Exercise Science), BSc (Anatomy), DipSportsStudies this plan encapsulates my passion for the sport, my experience from completing dozens of Half and Full IRON-distance finishes and my success coaching hundreds of triathletes.

 Starting 24 weeks before the YOUR next Iron-distance event, this plan progresses through phases to build you to your peak performance.
 Each week typically contains three swims each week.
-You will build up to 4,000 metres swimming in a single session.
-Although not necessary, I recommend using a swimming monitor (eg. Garmin Forerunner 735, 920, or 935) to track your sessions in the pool.
+You will build up to: 4,000 metres swimming in a single session.
+Although not necessary, I recommend using a swim monitor (eg. Garmin Forerunner 735, 920 or 935) to track your sessions in the pool.

 Prior to using this plan, you should be able to complete a swim of 1,500 meters or yards continuously, and 3,000 metres or yards total within a workout.

 Purchase of this plan gives you access to my fortnightly coaching calls where you can ask me any training or racing related questions.

 Training for another race distance?
 I also have training plans for IRON-distance Triathlons (3.8km Swim/180km Bike/42km Run) and Sprint & Olympic Triathlons plus Running Races (from 5k to marathon), too.